Our Community

 After teacher training (300 hours + 100 hours observing/assisting/adjusting) there is an assessment conducted by the Iyengar Yoga Association of Australia.

-Please attend a class with Amanda before enquiring about training.
+Please attend at least 6 months of classes with us before enquiring about training.

-What does UNLIMITED mean in your Essentials course?
+What does UNLIMITED mean in your Foundations course?
 How often should I attend?

-We have 6 classes a week purely dedicated for students who are new to yoga.
+We currently have 3 classes a week purely dedicated for students who are new to yoga.
 If you enrol in the 10-week unlimited course, you can attend as many of those classes as you desire.

 You should attend at least once a week, for continuity and progression through the syllabus.
 This is what most students do.
-Some students are extremely keen and come four to 5 times a week.
+Some students are extremely keen and come 2 or 3 times a week.
 We encourage you to come as often as you can.
 We are passionate and enthusiastic and love to share our subject with others who are also passionate and enthusiastic.

 Why do you have levels for your classes?